Isolating Footfall Noise Through Floors

 How to reduce noise between floors in order of highest performing to lowest performing

-Comparing the many different types of underlayment that exist, rubber underlayment provides the most significant increase in foot fall noise reduction.
+Comparing the many different types of underlayment that exist, rubber underlayment provides the most significant increase in hardwood floor noise reduction.
 The performance of rubber is much higher and consistent when installed over or under concrete, but will perform well in wood structures.
 The same performance can be achieved in wood structures if the rubber can compress as intended.
 With concrete sub-floors, the rubber compresses properly because the concrete has no give.
 Over wood, the rubber does not typically compress as intended because the wood will allow some give in the structure.
 Adding about seven pounds per square foot of mass below or above the rubber resolves this issue by stiffening the structure, allowing the rubber to compress.
 Read Maximizing Rubber Underlayment Performance.
 An alternative to adding mass over the rubber would be the use of a thicker rubber underlayment product or to decouple the ceiling in the assembly.
 View GenieMat® RST rubber underlayment.